Proctor Creek (Chattahoochee River tributary): Significant people and places around the watershed

 In 1919, Washington Park was established as Atlanta's first public park opened to African Americans.

 In 1924, Booker T. Washington High School was established as the first public high school for African Americans in Georgia.

 Most recently, many popular businesses have arrived to the area.
-These businesses include Chick-fil-A, The Coca Cola Company, Delta Airlines, UPS, Kaiser Permanente, the Georgia Aquarium, and the Mercedes-Benz Stadium.
+These businesses include Chick-fil-A, The Coca Cola Company, Delta Air Lines, UPS, Kaiser Permanente, the Georgia Aquarium, and the Mercedes-Benz Stadium.

 Ecosystem

 Proctor Creek has a history of pollution erosion and bacteria due to the sewer and storm water runoff issues in the 1800s.
 However, more recently, the creek has faced illegal tire and litter dumping, as well.

 As mentioned above, in 2017, leaders from the West Atlanta Watershed Alliance and the United States Fish and Wildlife Service gathered local participants to collect samples of the creek.
 These samples included measurements of dissolved oxygen, temperature, pH, fauna, and fish type.
 Some tools used were kick nets, crayfish traps, backpack electroshockers of 350 Hz, and general photography.

 According to this survey, there are 28 aquatic species present in the watershed, as listed below.